westpa/user_submitted_scripts/BNBS_binding_simulations/README.md

 has to then add the waters to each and do equilibration for all of them before running the WESTPA simulation of binding.

-In BNBS\_setup\_scripts folder you can find the scripts and confiuration files used for the eventual WESTPA simulation.
+In BNBS\_setup\_scripts folder you can find the scripts and configuration files used for the eventual WESTPA simulation.
 The custom initialization gives the west.h5 file required for the WESTPA simulation of binding.